fmfi-compbio/warpstr/README.md

 If you have already .fast5 signals with localized STR regions, you again must simulate the output of this step.
 The other option is to use our script `prepare_caller_only.py`.
 It requires two things:

-`config file` - the same as you would use further.
-The important thing is to set the `output` and `loci` `.csv file` - with one row for .fast5 signal, and these required columns:
+`--config CONFIG` - the same as you would use further.
+The important thing is to set the `output` and `loci` `--file CSV` - .csv file with one row for .fast5 signal, and these required columns:

 - `fast5_path` - path to the .fast5 read path.
 - `locus` - name of the locus associated with the read.